 Too often people assume that the best answer to these questions is a complicated investment plan that takes a lot of time and attention, but a simple balanced fund may be just as effective.

 With a balanced fund, you’ll own stocks and bonds in one fund purchase.
 You don’t have to spend your time managing separate stock and bond portfolios, and you don’t have to agonize over how to change your investments over time.
-You also don’t have to worry about rebalancing your allocation along the way.
 This is all done for you.